abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_6_Operators/Section_6.md

     - *: Represents a pointer to a variable, *a;.

-    - ***?***: Ternary operator, used for comparation, if confition is true ? then value X: otherwise value Y.
+    - ***?***: Ternary operator, used for comparison, if condition is true ? then value X: otherwise value Y.
   </details>

-## Operator Precendece
+## Operator Precedence

-- Determins the grouping of terms in an expression ande decides how an expression is evaluated.
+- Determine the grouping of terms in an expression and decides how an expression is evaluated.

-- C needs unambiguos rules for choosing what to do firs.
+- C needs unambiguous rules for choosing what to do firs.

-- Each operator is assigned a *precendece level*, what ever goes in parentheses is executed first.
+- Each operator is assigned a *precedence level*, what ever goes in parentheses is executed first.

 - ***Associativity***: If they share an operand, they are executed according to the